-The College of Engineering may charge differential tuition for this program.
+The College of Science may charge differential tuition for this program.
 Differential tuition is an added cost per credit for courses in the program.
 See the last page in the USU Tuition & Fee schedule for more information.

 Careers in computer science can be categorized into the following four areas: